OctopusSamples/SpaceCloner/docs/UseCase-CopyToTestInstance.md

 # Example

-In this case, you probably want to copy everything, but only include a handful of projects.
+In this use case, you probably want to copy everything, but only include a handful of projects.
 In the example script below it will copy all everything in a space plus a set of specific projects.
+It will only copy targets and workers related to the projects you wish to clone.

+Please refer to the [Parameter reference page](ParameterReference.md) for more details on the parameters.

 The other options are:
 - `OverwriteExistingVariables` - set to `True` so variables are always overwritten (except for sensitive variables).